adambard/learnxinyminutes-docs/swift.html.markdown

 }

 // Protocols declared with @objc allow optional functions,
-// which allow you to check for conformance
+// which allow you to check for conformance.
+These functions must be
+// marked with @objc also.
 @objc protocol TransformShape {
     @objc optional func reshape()
     @objc optional func canReshape() -> Bool